Read the latest No Expressway Group news & updates

 The government has chosen expressway corridor ‘B’…

-On 12 September, 2018 the Government announced that Corridor B had been chosen for the Oxford to Cambridge Expressway.
+On 12 September, 2018 the Government announced that Corridor B had been chosen as the preferred corridor for the Oxford to Cambridge Expressway.

 The Government’s full report can be read here.